gabrielPeart/UnitKit/Readme.markdown

 **UnitKit** is a pretty simple framework for creating, converting, and comparing units and physical quantities in Swift.

-It supports *quantity operations* and *unit conversion* for several units right out of the box.
+It supports quantity operations and comparison, and unit conversion for several units right out of the box.
 Feel free to submit pull requests in case **UnitKit** doesn't have support for the unit you need.

-On the technical side, UnitKit implements the Quantity Pattern, explained by Martin Fowler in this article entitled [Quantity](http://martinfowler.com/eaaDev/quantity.html).
+On the technical side, UnitKit implements the Quantity Pattern, described by Martin Fowler in this article entitled [Quantity](http://martinfowler.com/eaaDev/quantity.html).

 ## Quantity Operation